iwatkot/js3xui/README.md

 - [axios-cookiejar-support](https://www.npmjs.com/package/axios-cookiejar-support)
 - [tough-cookie](https://www.npmjs.com/package/tough-cookie)

 Since the 3x-ui app is under development, the SDK may not be compatible with all versions of the app.
-The developer of SDK is not related to the 3x-ui app, therefore the latest versions of the software are not guaranteed to be compatible with the SDK. <br>
+The developer of the SDK is not related to the 3x-ui app; therefore, the latest versions of the software are not guaranteed to be compatible with the SDK. <br>
 The SDK does not support versions of the 3x-ui older than `2.3.7`.

 ## Quick Start
 After installing the SDK, you can create a new instance of the API. <br>
-On creation, the Api won't connect to the 3x-ui app, so you can spawn new instances without spending resources.
+On creation, the Api won't connect to the 3x-UI app, so you can spawn new instances without spending resources.
 But after creating an instance, you'll need to call the `login` method to authenticate the user and save the cookie for future requests.

 ### Installation
 ```bash